Strengthening trans-Tasman relationship with strategic partnership

 Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels

-Te Puna Haumara - the New Zealand Institute for Crime Science, which aims to reduce crime and increase security through multi-disciplinary, evidence-based research.
+Te Puna Haumara - The New Zealand Institute for Crime Science based at the University of Waikato aims to reduce crime and increase security through multi-disciplinary, evidence-based research.

-Te Rōpū Manukura which is made up of members from over 20 different iwi (tribes) and is an established committee of the University Council.
+Te Rōpū Manukura safeguards the Treaty of Waitangi for the University of Waikato.
+It is made up of members from over 20 different iwi (tribes) and is an established committee of the University Council.

 Professor Ian Hawes who sits on the Science and Technical Advisory Group for the Ministry for the Environment, overseeing scientific evidence for freshwater policy development